AlexDavis47/RasterSong/docs/readme.md

 5. User tweaks again → repeat invalidation and warmup

-**Optimization for paused editing:**
+**Note on frequent editing:**

-- When paused, prioritize rendering the current frame + small buffer ahead
+- When user is rapidly tweaking parameters, frames may be invalidated faster than they're consumed during playback
-- Don't waste resources rendering hundreds of frames forward if user is tweaking
+- The dynamic playback system naturally handles this: playback slows as buffer shrinks
-- Once tweaking stops (e.g., 2 seconds of no changes), begin aggressive forward caching
+- No special logic needed — the system self-regulates

 ### Continuous Processing & Caching

 **Always-running processing engine:**

-- The processing engine is **always running** in the background, continuously pre-rendering frames ahead of the playhead
+- The processing engine is **always running** in the background at full speed, continuously pre-rendering frames ahead of the playhead
 - Takes advantage of any available CPU/GPU time to build up the buffer, maximizing playback speed
 - Works in tandem with the dynamic playback system:
-  - When paused: aggressively renders forward frames to build buffer (with awareness of editing mode—see state management)
+  - When paused: continues rendering forward frames to build buffer
   - When playing: maintains balance between playback consumption and frame production
   - After seeking: immediately starts warmup + buffering from the new position
 - **Cache invalidation:** whenever the node chain is modified, invalidate affected regions based on state continuity rules (see Cache Validity section)